cryshansen/EyEScan/README.md

 # EyEScan

-A little iphone QR reader app to create contacts driectly into the contact list of iPhone v4
+Included is a little web generator of QR to read from iphone app and put into iphone contact list.